Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/visual_effects/swirl.rst

    Rotation angle of the swirl.
 A value of 0 shows no swirl.

 Transparent
-   When enabled, the Object is fully transparent outside the radius of the swirl.
+   When enabled, the object is fully transparent outside the radius of the swirl.

 Example